 People who have human immunodeficiency virus (HIV), AIDS or other immune disorders, or hepatitis

-People who are undergoing chemotherapy or treatment with other drugs that suppress the immune system
+People who are undergoing chemotherapy or treatment with other medications that suppress the immune system

 Skin that is inflamed or damaged is more likely to become infected.
 In fact, any break in the skin predisposes a person to infection.